nicolamoothreemodugno/nicolamoothreemodugno/README.md

 ### Hi there I'm Nicola Modugno 👋
+Nice to meet you my name is Nicola Modugno and I am a student at Univerity of Salerno whit brief experiences in the field of Web Development.

+- 🔭 I’m currently working on a new Software Engineering project (spare-time)
+- 🌱 I’m currently learning Unity3D
 <!--
 **nicolamoothreemodugno/nicolamoothreemodugno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-- 🔭 I’m currently working on a new Software Engineering project
-- 🌱 I’m currently learning Unity 3D
-- 📫 How to reach me: ...
 -->
+## My Interests
+I'm very passionate about software engineering projects.
+I'm also keenly interested in reverse engineering of executable files and ROM dumps.
+My favourite progamming lenguages are Python, C and Java.

 ### Find me on LinkedIn:
 <p align="left">